 Grey hair is more noticeable in people with darker Hair, but lighter hair is equally prone to going gray.
 However, it usually takes about ten years for a person’s hair to turn gray.
 Some people may even start noticing their Hair going grey in their early twenties.
 Smoking and environmental factors can also accelerate graying.

-Research has suggested that genes play a role in the production of melanin in your hair.
-Stress has been shown to cause the production of “free radicals” that damage your melanocyte stem cells.
+Research has proposed that qualities assume a part in the creation of melanin in your hair.
+Stress has been displayed to cause the creation of “free extremists” that harm your melanocyte undifferentiated organisms.
 This research could eventually lead to new treatments for grey hair.
 So, it’s important to take care of your hair and keep it in good condition.

 Gray hair is common and it does not mean the end of your life.
 The color of your hair depends on the melanin content.
 The lower the level of melanin, the grayer the hair will become.
 In addition, stress, diet, genetics, and illness can make your hair turn gray sooner.